 It’s too damn hot.
 Imagine the sewers.
 In summer, it’s worse.
 And all that shit they allow in the tap water now—how is it even legal to allow chemicals in water!

 But the Spanish moss hangs in the wind like a Greek god seduces his next rape victim.
+And lightning cracks across the clouds like the nerves of an ancient darkness.

 I once knew this dude, Nick, who overdosed on pills and booze, but before he died, he lived in the apartment of a killer.
 His father owned the building.
 I used to live next door, but that was years earlier.
 Anyway.
 A killer lived there.
 Well, a meth addict gone bonkers.
 This was on Lake Avenue in Lake Worth, FL, my hometown, about a ten-minute walk from the Atlantic Ocean.
 Anyway.
 The meth dude killed a girl and slept with the body in the apartment for a week before he drove her to Boynton Beach and dumped her body in a 50-gallon barrel in the parking lot of some strip mall.
 Nick lived in the apt after.
 Rumor has it, he ate the food in the fridge, kept all the furniture and dishes and bedding and everything.
 He didn’t even have the room detailed.
 That’s Florida.
 At least a snapshot of it.